GRAINS--Wheat jumps as U.S. Plains dryness sparks short covering

 “It’s favorable for row crop planting but unfavorable for wheat development, especially when you consider we’ve come off of this unusually dry winter for that part of the country.”

-CBOT May corn rose 1/2 cent to $3.70-1/2 a bushel, with gains capped by a local Chinese media report that the country will scrap its nine-year old stockpiling scheme from autumn and let the market decide domestic corn prices.
+CBOT May corn rose 1-1/2 cents, or 0.4 percent, to $3.71-1/2 a bushel, with gains capped by a local Chinese media report that the country will scrap its nine-year old stockpiling scheme from autumn and let the market decide domestic corn prices.

-Traders were bracing for the U.S. Agriculture Department’s quarterly U.S. grain stocks and prospective planting reports scheduled for release on Thursday.
+Traders are bracing for the U.S. Agriculture Department’s quarterly U.S. grain stocks and prospective planting reports scheduled for release on Thursday.

-Analysts, on average, expected the USDA to report a jump in corn and soybean seedings over last year.
-The agency was also expected to estimate March 1 U.S. soybean stocks at their highest since 2007 and quarterly corn stocks at their highest since 1987.
-(Additional reporting by Julie Ingwersen Editing by W Simon and David Gregorio)
+Analysts, on average, expect the USDA to report a jump in corn and soybean seedings over last year.
+The agency is also expected to estimate March 1 U.S. soybean stocks at their highest since 2007 and quarterly corn stocks at their highest since 1987.